-• The policy must provide "medical benefits of at least \$50,000 for each accident or illness," according to the text of the regulations.
-Since insurance companies cover no more than the policy-holder's expenses (minus a deductible and, under coinsurance, a percentage), and never provide a minimum amount for each accident
+- •The policy must provide "medical benefits of at least \$50,000 for each accident or illness," according to the text of the regulations.
+Since insurance companies cover no more than the policy-holder's expenses (minus a deductible and, under co-insurance, a percentage), and never provide a minimum amount for each accident or illness, the quoted text should be worded differently.
+Presumably it was intended to mean that an acceptable policy cannot set a maximum lower than \$50,000 in benefits for each accident or illness. - •If you should die in the United States, the policy must provide at least \$7,500 in benefits to send your remains to your home country for burial. - •If, because of a serious illness or injury, you must be sent home on the advice of a doctor, the policy must pay up to \$10,000 for the expenses of your travel. - •The policy may establish a waiting period before it covers pre-existing conditions (health problems you had before you bought the insurance), as long as the waiting period is reasonable by current standards in the insurance industry. - •The policy must be backed by the full faith and credit of your home country government or the company providing the insurance must meet minimum rating requirements established by DOS (an A. M. Best rating of "A-" or above, an Insurance Solvency International, Ltd. (ISI) rating of "A-i" or above, a Standard & Poor's Claims-paying Ability rating of "A-" or above, or a Weiss Research, Inc. rating of B+ or above).

-- or illness, the quoted text should be worded differently.
-Presumably it was intended to mean that an acceptable policy cannot set a maximum lower than \$50,000 in benefits for each accident or illness. - If you should die in the United States, there must be a life insurance policy that would provide at least \$7,500 in benefits to send your remains to your home country for burial.
-The mandatory \$100,000 life insurance policy provided by the UTHSC GME Resident/Fellow group insurance programs meets this requirement.
-Your cost if just under \$4 per month for the life insurance coverage in the event of your death. - If, because of a serious illness or injury, you must be sent home on the advice of a doctor, the policy must pay up to \$10,000 for the expenses of your travel. - The policy may establish a waiting period before it covers pre-existing conditions (health problems you had before you bought the insurance), as long as the waiting period is reasonable by current standards in the insurance industry.
-The UTHSC GME group health insurance does not have a pre-existing condition period. - The policy must be backed by the full faith and credit of your home country government or the company providing the insurance must meet minimum rating requirements established by DOS (an A. M. Best rating of "A-" or above, an Insurance Solvency International, Ltd. (ISI) rating of "A-" or above, a Standard & Poor's Claims-paying Ability rating of "A-" or above, or a Weiss Research, Inc. rating of B+ or above).
 (Source: NAFSA: National Association of International Educators)